conference-ictac2023/webpage/registration/index.md

   <li>'ICTAC full access' registration fee covers the main conference (Dec 6 to 8) and all co-located events (Dec 4 and 5). </li>
   <li>'ICTAC main conference' registration fee covers the main conference (Dec 6 to 8) including a reception on Dec 5. </li>
 <li><b> Participants from Peru.</b> There is a limited number of free registrations and a limited number of registrations with minimum payment for Peruvian residents/citizens.
 Please contact Cristian Lopez del Alamo (clopezd@utec.edu.pe) for further information.	</li>
+  <li> After various requests, we have enabled <b>companion registration</b>, which targets companions of registered participants who want to be included in the social activities of ICTAC 2023.
+Proceed to the <a href="https://forms.gle/woSn8UVHLFZJBuhW7" target="_blank"> companion registration and payment site. </li>
   <li> All prices are in Peruvian Soles (PEN) </li>
 </ul>